Perhaps the biggest tragedy of our lives is that freedom is possible, yet we can pass our years trapped in the same old patterns...

 - Tara Brach

-Jamie K. Beck is a compassionate and experienced psychotherapist with the training, commitment and desire to help individuals remove the obstacles that block the path to health and well-being.
+Jamie K. Beck is a compassionate and experienced psychotherapist with the training, commitment and desire to help adults who identify as women remove the obstacles that block the path to health and well-being.

-With clinical approaches specific to each person and group, and in a warm, creative environment conducive to growth, she teaches people skills to:
+With clinical approaches specific to each woman or group, and in a warm, creative environment conducive to growth, she teaches people skills to:

 Click image to learn about Jamie